CZ-NIC/convey/README.md

 ### Prerequisites
 If something is missing on your system, you may find help yourself with this command:
-`sudo apt install python3-pip python3-dev python3-tk git xdg-utils whois dnsutils nmap curl build-essential libssl-dev libpcre3 libpcre3-dev && pip3 install setuptools wheel uwsgi && pip3 install --upgrade ipython`
+`sudo apt install python3-pip python3-dev python3-tk git xdg-utils whois dnsutils nmap curl build-essential libssl-dev libpcre3 libpcre3-dev && pip3 install setuptools wheel uwsgi ipython`
     * `build-essential` is needed to build `uwsgi` and `envelope`
     * `libpcre3 libpcre3-dev` needed to suppress uWSGI warning `!!! no internal routing support, rebuild with pcre support !!!`
     * `libssl-dev` needed to be present before building `uwsgi` if you will need to use `--https`